SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 An email step is used for sending an email to an active flow participant.
 You can select an already prepared email or adding a new one.

-1. Drag the **Send email** step box from the step menu and drop it into an available slot in the flowchart.
+1. Drag the **Send email** box from the step menu and drop it into an available slot in the flowchart.
 1. Choose one of the options:

     * Create new email for this step.
 Enter a name and click **Create**.
 This opens the Mailing wizard at the Template step.